 - A brief biography (no more than three lines)

 - Your e-mail address, twitter username and any weblinks

-You can then upload your file to Dropbox (accounts are free) and share it with: email@example.com (Please remember that we will not include any pieces longer than 10 minutes in the programme).
+You can then either send us your file by Wetransfer or upload it to Dropbox (accounts are free) and send a link to: email@example.com (Please remember that we will not include any pieces longer than 10 minutes in the programme).